jaseel342/Pizza_Sales_Report/README.md

-# Pizza Sales Report Using Excel, MsSQl and Power Bi
+# Pizza Sales Report Using Excel, MsSQL and Power Bi